 Image

-MAM Docent Program
+Montclair Art Museum's Docent Program

 Montclair Art Museum’s volunteer docent program is ideal for people who want to deepen their relationship with their community, get a deep dive into American art including the art of Native North America, and get the inside scoop about Museum exhibitions from curators and artists.
-If you are a people-person who is passionate about art and wants to share that passion with others, we welcome your participation!

 Who are we looking for?